Anil Kumble

-Personal life
+Early and personal life

-Kumble was born to family in Bangalore, Karnataka to Krishna Swamy and Saroja who both hail from Kumbla near Kasaragod, Kerala.
-Kumble has a brother named Diinesh Kumble.
-He is married to Chetana Kumble, and has three children – son Mayas Kumble and daughters Aaruni and Svasti Kumble.
+Kumble was born on 17 October 1970 in Bangalore, Mysore State (now Karnataka), to Krishna Swamy and Saroja who both hail from Kumbla near Kasaragod, Kerala.
+He has a brother named Dinesh.
 His mother tongue is Kannada.

 Kumble did his primary schooling in Holy Saint English School and he completed his Class X from National High School Basavanagudi.
 He began playing cricket on the streets of Bangalore and joined a club called "Young Cricketers" at the age of 13.
 After his high school he completed his Class XII from National Pre-University College Basavanagudi.
-Kumble later graduated from Rashtreeya Vidyalaya College of Engineering (RVCE) in B.E Mechanical Engineering in 1991–92.
-He is nicknamed "Jumbo" not only because his deliveries, for a spinner, are "as fast as a jumbo jet", but also because his feet are quite big or "Jumbo" as observed by his teammates.
-Kumble is a vegetarian.
+He later graduated from Rashtreeya Vidyalaya College of Engineering (RVCE) in B.E Mechanical Engineering in 1991–92.

+Kumble married Chetana in 1999.
+They have three children – a son named Mayas, and two daughters, Aaruni and Svasti.
+He is a vegetarian.

 Career

-Early domestic career and international debut
+Early domestic career and international career

-Kumble made his first-class debut for Karnataka against Hyderabad on 30 November 1989, taking 4 wickets and bagging a pair.
+Kumble made his first-class debut for Karnataka against Hyderabad on 30 November 1989, taking 4 wickets and bagging a king pair.
 He was then selected for India Under-19s against Pakistan Under-19s, scoring 113 in the first test and 76 in the second.
 He made his ODI debut against Sri Lanka at Sharjah in the Austral-Asia Cup on 25 April 1990.
 He played one more game in the series against Pakistan and ended up picking two wickets.
 His Test debut came in the same year when India toured England for a three-test series.
 It was the second test of the series played at Manchester and he picked up 3 wickets conceding 105 runs in the first innings and went wicket-less in the second innings of the match which resulted in a draw.
 He did not play any Tests until 1992.
-Kumble picked up 13/138 in Irani Trophy against Delhi for Rest of India which ensured the latter's victory.
+He picked up 13/138 in Irani Trophy against Delhi for Rest of India which ensured the latter's victory.
 This performance helped him earn a place in the Indian side that toured South Africa and Zimbabwe.
 It was during the 1992 Indian tour of South Africa that he established himself as a quality spinner, taking eight wickets in the second Test.
-All in all he took 18 wickets at an average of 25.94 and with an economy rate of 1.84 in the four-test series.
+He took 18 wickets at an average of 25.94 and with an economy rate of 1.84 in the four-test series.
 Later that year, when England toured India, Kumble took 21 wickets in three Tests at an average of 19.8.
 He picked up seven wickets for 165 runs in the third Test of the series played at Bombay as India went on to win the match by an innings and 15 runs.
 He was adjudged man of the match for his performance.